hanzhe910/MATH5470_CUI_Huang_Zheng_Wang_final_project/README.md

 ## Jupyter Notebooks

-We provide two Jupyter Notebooks of the downscaling code
+We provide Jupyter Notebooks of the downscaling model code, in the downscaling_model_code_jupyter.zip

 ## Dataset

-We open source our dataset to the MATH5470 class, which is the dataset.zip, including all of our data for training deep learning model
+We have open-sourced all the data required for training and testing deep learning models, which can be downloaded through the following link.